Khmer architecture: Nāga

 Mythical serpents, or nāgas, represent an important motif in Khmer architecture as well as in free-standing sculpture.
 They are frequently depicted as having multiple heads, always uneven in number, arranged in a fan.
 Each head has a flared hood, in the manner of a cobra.

 Nāgas are frequently depicted in Angkorian lintels.
 The composition of such lintels characteristically consists in a dominant image at the center of a rectangle, from which issue swirling elements that reach to the far ends of the rectangle.
 These swirling elements may take shape as either vinelike vegetation or as the bodies of nāgas.
 Some such nāgas are depicted wearing crowns, and others are depicted serving as mounts for human riders.

-To the Angkorian Khmer, nāgas were symbols of water and figured in the myths of origin for the Khmer people, who were said to be descended from the union of an Indian Brahman and a serpent princess from Cambodia.
+To the Angkorian, nāgas were symbols of water and figured in the myths of origin for the Khmer people, who were said to be descended from the union of an Indian Brahman and a serpent princess from Cambodia.
 Nāgas were also characters in other well-known legends and stories depicted in Khmer art, such as the churning of the Ocean of Milk, the legend of the Leper King as depicted in the bas-reliefs of the Bayon, and the story of Mucalinda, the serpent king who protected the Buddha from the elements.